netless-io/netless-app/packages/app-talkative/README.md

 });
 ```

-Insert it into the room:
+Insert HTML5 courseware into the room:

 ```js
 manager.addApp({